arosenfeld/cows/README.md

 | Iteration | O(m)      |

-So, for situations where the search string length, `m`, is less than the number of strings to be searched, `n`, _basco_ should outperform the naive approach.
+So, for situations where the search string length, `m`, is less than the number of strings to be searched, `n`, _cows_ should outperform the naive approach.